GBrooks1970/gb.automation.smoketests.api.poc/API Testing POC/api_testing_comparison.md

   Scenario: Valid token parsing
-    Given a valid token "[exampleDynamicToken]" is provided When GET /parse-dynamic-string with token
+    Given a valid token "[exampleDynamicToken]" is provided When GET /parse-dynamic-string-token with token
     Then status = 200
     And body contains "ParsedToken" = "generatedstring"

   Scenario: Invalid token parsing
-    Given an invalid token "invalidToken" is provided When GET /parse-dynamic-string with token
+    Given an invalid token "invalidToken" is provided When GET /parse-dynamic-string-token with token
     Then status = 400
-    And body contains "Error" = "Invalid token"
+    And body contains "Error" = "Invalid string token format"
 ```

 ### Scenario 3: Parse a date token